Parent and Family Digital Learning Guide

 - Virtual Learning.
 (2020).
 Core Education.
 Retrieved from https://core-ed.org/research-andinnovation/ten-trends/2013/virtual-learning/

-This work was developed under the leadership and guidance of Jim Blew, Erin McHugh, Adam Safir, Jake Steel, and Bernadette Adams from the U.S. Department of Education, Office of Educational Technology, with technical support from Jessenia Guerra, Kevin Johnstun, and Maile Symonds, and contributions from Digital Promise and Learning Heroes.
+This work was developed under the guidance of senior staff in the U.S. Department of Education, Office of Educational Technology, with technical support from Jessenia Guerra, Kevin Johnstun, and Maile Symonds, and contributions from Digital Promise and Learning Heroes.

 The team extends their thanks to a Technical Working Group of education leaders and researchers who provided valuable insights and examples from their experience (listed in alphabetical order by last name):